idfive/UniCal/README.md

 -------
 This entire application works via REST, so we need to have a pretty robust API.
 We based this on the RESTful module by gizra/et al, because, well, we like it.
-It is based off the 1x version of the RESTful module.
-Patches will be accepted to branch this to the 2x version . . . if anyone is feeling feisty.

 * Uses the RESTful module
 * Defines all endpoints in /plugins/restful
 * A reference of the API base we used to build this: